 Evenings: Sunday: 7:15 to 9:30 p.m.

 Tuesday and Thursday: 7:15 to 9:30 p.m.

 Located in Irvine Hall Room 406, the Math and Science Center is the go-to place when a math homework assignment proves more difficult than you thought or you simply need a little review of “why” and “how” to get you over your hump.
 A member of the math or science faculty is always on duty, in addition to students who have very strong math skills.

 The Language Media Center (Irvine Hall Room 303) features a large-screen television with a satellite feed providing access to more than 60 channels in the world languages taught at Mercersburg (Chinese, French, German, and Spanish).

 International DVD players and VCRs allow the viewing of media in most of the world’s standard formats.
-A wireless headphone system allows three different audio programs to be broadcast simultaneously to different groups of students in the room.

 A large SMART Board allows for the interactive use of content, with the results being captured from the screen and saved for future use.

 Evenings: Monday, 7:15 - 9:25 p.m.; Wednesday, 7:15 - 9:45 p.m.